Stephen Bunting: Switch to the PDC

 On 22 January 2014, it was announced that Bunting had received and accepted a tour card to join the Professional Darts Corporation.
 Bunting's first tournaments were the UK Open Qualifiers and he won the second and £10,000 by beating eight players, concluding with a 6–5 victory over Andrew Gilding.
 The result saw him enter the 2014 UK Open at the third round stage where he made his PDC televised debut against Kevin Dowling.
 Dowling threw for the match in the penultimate leg and missed match darts before Bunting stepped in to take out a 151 finish and sealed a 9–8 victory in the next leg to set up a meeting with Dean Winstanley.
 Bunting missed a dart at double 12 to start the match with a nine-dart finish, but went on to lose 9–6.
-He made his European Tour debut at the German Darts Masters and won through to the semi-finals where he lost 6–3 to Phil Taylor.
-Bunting's second PDC final came at the 10th Players Championship, in a run which included a victory over world number one Michael van Gerwen, before being defeated 6–3 by Terry Jenkins.
+He made his European Tour debut at the 2014 German Darts Masters and won through to the semi-finals where he lost to Phil Taylor 6—3.
+Bunting's second PDC final came at Players Championship 10, in a run which included a victory over world number one Michael van Gerwen, before being defeated by Terry Jenkins 6–3.
 He made his debut in the World Matchplay against Peter Wright and he beat the world number five 10–6.
 In the subsequent round he started badly against Gary Anderson to trail 5–0 and could never recover the deficit as he was defeated 13–8.
 In August he made his first World Series of Darts appearance as he was given a wildcard pick for the Sydney Darts Masters.
 Bunting beat John Weber, Wright and James Wade to reach the final where Taylor defeated him 11–3.

 In October, Bunting reached the semi-finals of the World Grand Prix by beating Ronnie Baxter, Wright and Richie Burnett.
 He was defeated 4–0 by Michael van Gerwen, with the Dutchman winning three of the four sets in deciding legs.
 Bunting produced a superb performance in the second round of the European Championship as he averaged 102.21 in beating Taylor 10–9 having never been behind during the match and missed a double 12 for a nine-dart finish.
 He was unable to replicate the performance in the quarter-finals against Terry Jenkins as he was eliminated 10–7.
 Bunting reached the quarter-finals for the third major event in a row by beating Wade 10–8 at the Grand Slam of Darts, but lost 16–9 against Mervyn King.
 In the Players Championship Finals he was defeated 10–5 by Anderson in the second round.